How rapid prototyping can help teams innovate by finding solutions to industry challenges and breaking down industry barriers.

-How you can overcome innovation challenges in pharma
+How can you overcome innovation challenges in pharma?

 In this post, we will be exploring how rapid prototyping in a design sprint can help pharma and healthcare businesses to find solutions to industry challenges and break down industry barriers to work towards innovation.